Great Ormond Street Hospital for Children NHS Foundation Trust

-Great Ormond Street Hospital for Children NHS Foundation Trust runs Great Ormond Street Hospital.
+Great Ormond Street Hospital for Children NHS Foundation Trust is an NHS Foundation Trust that operates Great Ormond Street Hospital.
 It is closely associated with University College London (UCL) and in partnership with the UCL Institute of Child Health, which it is located adjacent to, is the largest centre for research and postgraduate teaching in children’s health in Europe.
 It is part of both the Great Ormond Street Hospital/UCL Institute of Child Health Biomedical Research Centre and the UCL Partners academic health science centre.

 Great Ormond Street Hospital NHS Trust became a foundation trust on 1 March 2012.

 Research

 The hospital works with the UCL Institute of Child Health, and is the largest centre for research into childhood illness outside the United States and Canada, and a major international trainer of doctors and nurses.
 It has the widest range of children's specialists of any UK hospital, and is the largest centre for children's heart or brain surgery, or for children with cancer, in the UK.
 Recent high-profile breakthroughs include successful gene-therapy for immune diseases.

 The trust is a member of the UCL Partners academic health science centre.
 The trust has one of the 11 Genomics Medicines Centres associated with Genomics England which will open across England in February 2014.
 All the data produced in the 100,000 Genomes project will be made available to drugs companies and researchers to help them create precision drugs for future generations.

 An informatics hub, called DRIVE (Digital, Research, Informatics and Virtual Environments), was launched in October 2018 in partnership with University College London.
 Patients at the hospital are said to be digital natives who will naturally embrace the technology.
 One proposal is a recreation of the hospital in Minecraft so that patients can virtually explore it before they actually visit.